 Should I Enroll in Medicare Advantage if I’m Still Working?

 Medicare Advantage is a bundle of Medicare products that includes Part A, Part B, and Part D benefits.
-If you continue working and enroll in Medicare Advantage, keep in mind that it will replace your employer’s coverage.
+If you continue working and enroll in Medicare Advantage, remember that it will replace your employer’s coverage.

 Difference Between Active Employment vs. Retiree Benefits

 There are different benefits beneficiaries can receive whether they’re actively working or deciding to retire.
-The main benefit that greatly impacts your healthcare plans is the enrollment period technicalities associated with both.
+The main benefit that significantly impacts your healthcare plans is the enrollment period technicalities associated with both.